Research Suggests Dogs Can Smell Cancer With Astonishing Accuracy

 “Although there is currently no cure for cancer, early detection offers the best hope of survival,” Junqueira said, adding that similar tests could even change the way cancer is treated.

-As a result of the dogs super-sniffing ability, BioScentDx plans to implement similar ways of using canines to screen for not only for cancer, but other life-threatening diseases.
+As a result of the dogs’ super-sniffing ability, BioScentDx plans to implement similar ways of using canines to screen for not only for cancer but other life-threatening diseases.
 The company has already initiated a breast cancer study to take place in November where participants will submit breath samples that will be used with trained dogs.

 A new study confirms that dogs can sniff out cancer.
 Researchers in the US showed that Beagles were able to detect tumours in samples of human blood with nearly 97 per cent accuracy #AnimalResearch #Dogs #Cancer https://t.co/ux03GIRQdv